By clicking "Start Submission", you agree to be contacted by the host regarding this opportunity.

 Can non-students apply?

 No. This is a special award conceived to encourage a commitment to social issues by current students.
-Non students are eligible to apply for the Smith Fund Grant.
+Non-students are eligible to apply for the W. Eugene Smith Grant.
+To apply for the Student Grant, you must be a fully matriculated student in the grant year and submit a JPG of your valid Student ID.

 Can high school students apply?